AlbertSu123/website/content/posts/misc/Showerthoughts.md

 - When smoking meats in a barbecue, instead of using wood smoke, use a juul for extra flavor.
 - For group interviews, have the candidate play a level of overcooked to see how well they work as a team and respond to stress
 - Things that are complete are completed, things that are incomplete are incomplete
 - Denero's first lecture(Intro to Computer Science) was very impressive because he did some playing around with numbers while teaching us how to use + - * and /.
 He kept making small examples ie 4+3 is 7 to show what the operators where, something that we naturally know how to use.
-However, he later created another expression 1+2*3+4/5… which ended up evaluating to 2019.
-He set our expectations one way and blew them out of the water.
-Preparing for presentations with small details is very useful
+However, he later created another expression 1+2*3+4/5… which ended up evaluating to 2019

 # Longer stuff